Abhimanyu8/Aileen/README.md

 ## 🎮 Whats this you got ?

-**Aileen** is a quirky little Visual Novel powered by the [Ren'Py](https://www.renpy.org/) engine, created as a 3rd-year college project (2022).
+**Aileen** is a quirky little Visual Novel powered by the [Ren'Py](https://www.renpy.org/) engine, created as a mid-sem college project (2022).
 But don’t let the “college project” tag fool you—this is a fully interactive anime chatbot experience.
 Yep, you read that right.
 She talks back.

 Built using the [A.L.I.C.E.
 AIML set](http://www.alicebot.org/aiml.html), Aileen is a fully-scripted AI conversationalist with the charm of a mid-2000s IRC bot and the visual flair of a modern VN waifu.
 The goal?
 Mess around.
 Talk.
 Ask weird questions.
 See what happens.